HOME | About Us » About Majlis Khuddāmul Ahmadiyya Uganda

 Annual Ijtema (Convention)

-This is MKA Uganda’s flagship event of the year when hundreds congregate for a three-day convention in Seeta, Mukono District.
+This is MKA Uganda’s flagship event of the year when hundreds congregate for a three-day convention at Seeta (National Tarbiyyat Center), Mukono District.
 Members participate in religious education and sporting competitions which add an extra element of healthy rivalry between members and blood donation.